 2011.
 HSHS continues to have the most volunteers of any single organization on campus and to be the only student-run homeless shelter in the nation.
 We are working to change the latter, through, collaborating with groups of students from the University of Florida at Gainesville, Villanova, and Stanford to help start shelters there.

-2017.
-HSHS is proud to work alongside Y2Y, a student-run homeless shelter for youth 18-24, founded by two HSHS alumni.
-Both shelters operate in the Harvard Square Homeless Shelter area, united in our missions, structure, and history.
+Today.
+HSHS is proud to work alongside Y2Y Harvard Square, a student-run homeless shelter for youth 18-24, founded by two HSHS alumni in 2012.
+Both shelters operate in Harvard Square – united in our missions, structure, and history.